Debzou/cozy-tutorial/README.md

 With volumes

+This command line define the space of your application and the space of your cozy storage.
+So the data persists over time
 ```sh
 docker run --rm -it -p 8080:8080 -p 5984:5984 -p 8025:8025
     -v $(pwd)/cozy-app:/data/cozy-app
     -v $(pwd)/storage:/data/cozy-storage
     cozy/cozy-app-dev
 ```

 ##### Display running docker & Stop this docker
 ```sh